 Finding a flat to rent in Edinburgh can be a stressful experience for tenants.
-There are not enough quality properties to meet tenant demand; rents are high, competition is fierce and it can feel like a frenzy for tenants trying to secure the right property.
+There are not enough quality properties to meet tenant demand; rents are high, competition is fierce, and it can feel like a frenzy for tenants trying to secure the right property.

-Moving home should be an exciting time; couples moving in together, students attending University or people who are moving to a flat in Edinburgh for the first time.
+Moving house should be an exciting time; couples moving in together, students attending University, or people who are moving to a flat in Edinburgh for the first time.
 Starting a new tenancy can be a critical point in people’s lives and how the letting process is handled can make or break the experience.
 Here are 5 things that will help you avoid stress when finding a flat to rent in Edinburgh.

 - 24/7 instant viewing bookings – Through the use of the latest technology, tenants can book viewings out of hours without requiring a phone or email conversation with the letting agent.
 This speeds up the process significantly.
-47% of Umega’s viewings bookings last month were made out of hours via instant online booking.
+47% of Umega’s viewing bookings last month were made out of hours via instant online booking.
 Once tenants have booked, they receive text reminders of viewing appointments to help ensure both parties arrive at the right property at the right time.

 - Don’t do “first come, first served” – Traditionally in the lettings sector, the first person to put a holding deposit down would secure the property.
-This approach leads to footraces from competitive viewing appointments to the lettings office and whoever makes it through the door first wins.
+This approach leads to footraces from competitive viewing appointments to the lettings office, and whoever makes it through the door first wins.
 Fortunately, it doesn’t need to be this way.
-The alternative is to give any prospective tenant who views the property the opportunity to submit an offer by way of a one page application with the details of the offer and some information about the prospective tenant(s).
+The alternative is to give any prospective tenant who views the property the opportunity to submit an offer by way of a one-page application with the details of the offer and some information about the prospective tenant(s).
 We encourage tenants to write brief covering letters to give our landlords a bit more information on why they would make good tenants.

 - Dedicated letting negotiator – Another pain-point for prospective tenants is having to deal with someone they have not met before when negotiating their tenancy offer.
-By having dedicated Letting Negotiators it means that the person who shows the tenant the property will also be the one negotiating their offer with the landlord through to eventually signing their lease with them.
+By having dedicated Letting Negotiators, it means that the person who shows the tenant the property will also be the one negotiating their offer with the landlord through to eventually signing their lease with them.